Last update 2020-05-15

 Recipe and Log

-I will brew this beer for the first time in early January of 2017.
+- I brewed this beer for the first time in early January of 2017.
 What makes this beer is the cold fermentation and conditioning.
 I have not made a lager, before, but have the kit now required to do so.
 White Labs has a nice blend that seems like a better step for me as an ale brewer.
-I am very excited to see how this very different fermentation profile shows off the malt and hops.
+I think this beer was one of my best received beers.
+I have decided to add it into my regular rotation.
+It may float around the year as needed to help keep my tap lines full.